vespa-engine/documentation/en/reranking-in-searcher.md

 ### A minimal Vespa application

-To define the Vespa app package using our custom reranking searcher we need four files
+To define the Vespa app package using our custom reranking searcher we need four files:

 - The schema.
 - The deployment specification `services.xml`.